 As President Bush has noted, "America is back in the business of promoting open trade to build our prosperity and to spur economic growth."

-The Bush Administration looks forward to maintaining a close partnership with Congress in 2003 as we lay a firm foundation for a more prosperous America by passing the free trade agreements with Chile and Singapore; build upon our proposals to open markets in global trade talks; advance negotiations on the Free Trade Area of the Americas (FTAA); negotiate new FTAs with the five countries of the Central American Common Market, Australia, Morocco, and the five countries of the Southern African Customs Union; enforce U.S. trade laws; and monitor and press China's and Taiwan's compliance with their WTO obligations.
+The Bush Administration looks forward to maintaining a close partnership with Congress in 2003 as we lay a firm foundation for a more prosperous America by passing the free trade agreements with Chile and Singapore; building upon our proposals to open markets in global trade talks; advancing negotiations on the Free Trade Area of the Americas (FTAA); negotiating new FTAs with the five countries of the Central American Common Market, Australia, Morocco, and the five countries of the Southern African Customs Union; enforcing U.S. trade laws; and monitoring and pressing China's and Taiwan's compliance with their WTO obligations.